 In the end, remember, MHOTC is just the messenger.
 Based on comments, some readers are confused about our relationship with the businesses we publish.
 If a deal we post is sponsored, it will clearly be noted or highlighted in the post.
 Otherwise, we do not have a direct relationship or affiliation with any of the businesses.
 And, therefore, have no control over any of the deals or promos.

 We are simply providing readers with information.
 (If you really want to support us, click on the ads you see on the site or in the daily e-newsletter.
 Also helpful, when you patronize a business because of a deal we posted, let them know you heard about them on Mile High On The Cheap!
 We can always use more advertisers.)

 Do you have any tips for successfully taking advantage of deals or promos?
 What do you do, if you encounter a problem?

-If you’re getting frustrated (or the runaround) about a promo in-store, conduct yourself in a calm manner.
+If you’re getting frustrated (or the runaround) about a promo, conduct yourself in a calm manner.
 Raising your voice or using foul language will get you the door — not the deal.
 (Trust me, I’ve learned the hard way!)